jwnicholas99/jwnicholas99.github.io/_posts/2022-11-22-embedded-game.markdown

     </figcaption>
 </figure>

 As such, using the binary weighted circuit, our DAC is now able to output voltages that are between 0.0V and 3.3V.
 Of course, as we increase the number of bits of our DAC, the greater the precision of our DAC.
-For example, a 5-bit DAC will have $$2^5=32 levels$$ and a resolution of $$3.3V/31$$.
+For example, a 5-bit DAC will have $$2^5=32$$ levels and a resolution of $$3.3V/31$$.
 However, one flaw of the binary weighted DAC is that the value of resistors grow exponentially.
 For a 5-bit DAC where the smallest resistor is 11k$$\Omega$$, the largest resistor will be a whopping 176k$$\Omega$$.
 This can be mitigated by using the other kind of DACs, [R-2R ladders](https://youtu.be/bXUfDLF4MVc) (which we won't use for the sake of simplicity).

 #### 1.2.2&nbsp;&nbsp;Using the DAC
 Just like the ADC, how are we going to use the DAC in our video game console?
 We will be using it to produce sound!
 First, what is sound?
 Sound is a pressure wave propagating through a medium like air or water.
 Let's analyse sound waves as a sinusoidal wave: